novalu/actions-on-google-typescript-template/README.md

 If you like to support me, buy me a beer using this PayPal link: [paypal.me/novalu](https://www.paypal.com/paypalme/my/profile).
 Thank you!

+## Thanks to

+- Authors of libraries used in this template.
+- Google for making awesome framework for building conversational actions.
+- Betatesters: N/A

 ## Background

-This project was created as a base for project at "[Ok, Google, do a hackathon](https://www.meetup.com/GDG-Olomouc/events/256177266/)" which was held in December 2018 in coworking center [Vault 42](http://www.vault42.cz), Olomouc, Czech Republic.
+This project was created as a base for our project at "[Ok, Google, do a hackathon](https://www.meetup.com/GDG-Olomouc/events/256177266/)" which was held in December 2018 in coworking center [Vault 42](http://www.vault42.cz), Olomouc, Czech Republic.
 Our team built voice receptionist which is now in use by the coworking center.

 ![Vault 42](https://www.vault42.cz/wp-content/uploads/2018/10/Vault42_interioriorphoto_byJK-10.png)